- Facepalming: A couple of instances:

 - Inspector Lestrade: Captain Stottlemeyer (when sober).
 When drunk, however, Captain Stottlemeyer can match or outdo Monk.
 He solved the murder of a man's wife with two pictures.

-- The Internet: In "Mr Monk On The Air" the victim's sister tells Monk she found him on the Internet, resulting in Monk saying "I'm on the Internet?".
+- The Internet: In "Mr. Monk Is On The Air" Jeanette Hudson's sister Linda Riggs tells Monk she found him on the Internet, resulting in Monk saying "I'm on the Internet?".
 This clip was of course then used by USA to advertise the Monk section of their website.

 - I Resemble That Remark: In "Mr. Monk and the Actor".